sminez/concepts/README.md

 See the awesome and fun [LearnYouAHaskell](http://learnyouahaskell.com/functors-applicative-functors-and-monoids) for some more details on the Haskell implementation and theory behind functors if you're into that sort of thing.

+### A note on implementation
+Originally this was implemented using the `functools.singledispatch` decorator but that caused a couple of issues due its use of the MRO to find implementations for subclasses.
+As a result, I have written a (much simpler and less powerful) version that allows you to dispatch on a chosen argument index or on the types of all arguments.
+This can be found in dispatch.py if you are interested.